Are you looking for a WordPress restaurant ordering system or just an easy, simple way to let people order from your restaurant online?

 Notifications are a great way to send an email whenever a restaurant online form is submitted on your website.

-If you use smart tags, you can also send a notification to the user when they fill this out, letting them know you received their order and someone will begin working on it shortly.
+If you use Smart Tags, you can also send a notification to the user when they fill your form out, letting them know you received their order and that someone will begin working on it shortly.
 This assures people their request has gone through.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.

 And if you want to keep branding across your emails consistent, you can check out this guide on adding a custom header to your email template.

 This is a great way to send online food orders to your restaurant staff to make sure they jump on things quickly!

 Form confirmations are messages that display to site visitors once they submit a food order on your website.
 They let people know that their request has gone through and offer you the chance to let them know what the next steps are.